ovchynnikov/react-todo/README.md

-Developed using React and Responsive css design for iPad, iPad Pro, iPhone X.
+📱 Developed using React Hooks and Responsive css design for iPad, iPad Pro, iPhone X,8,7,6,5/SE.

 When page first loaded Modal window will Greet you.

-After you can Press green button and it will fetch random dummy data from http://jsonplaceholder.typicode.com
-You can easely delete them and Modal window will Greet you again.
-Application doesn't use any store yet.
-So page re-loading erases all todos.
+Application uses browser LocalStorage.
+So page refresh is possible without losing the todo list.

-Authorization added using firebase Auth, token saves to localStorage of your browser and refresh could be made without auto-Logout (but Todo list will be erased every time).
+Authorization feature added using firebase Auth, token is stored on localStorage of your browser and refresh could be made without auto-Logout.

 Logout button deletes token from storage and you need to login again.

+You can easely Remove all todos and Modal window will Greet you again.

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->